IoTivity-Lite

 Parameters

-resourcethe resource to apply the tag too.
+resourcethe resource to apply the tag too (cannot be NULL).

 functhe function description